mustardbucket1234/mustard-game-switcher/readme.md

 Once you've completed this, make sure to save your configuration (`Configuration File -> Save Current Configuration`)

 # Controls:

+If you followed the configuration guide, you can now open games from the GameSwitcher by pressing `A`, and close them by pressing `MENU + SELECT`.
+Keep `MENU + SELECT` held to power off.
+The next time you power on, you should be back to the GameSwitcher screen with your last played save.

-- MENU (Hold) *or* MENU + SELECT: Shutoff device
+- `MENU (Hold) or MENU + SELECT`: Shutoff device
-- X: Exit GameSwitcher
+- `X`: Exit GameSwitcher
-- A: Launch Game
+- `A`: Launch Game
-- Left/Right: Navigate recent games
+- `Left/Right`: Navigate recent games

 # How To Build